Enhanced Auslander-Reiten duality and Morita theorem for singularity categories: Cluster categories and singularity categories

-Applying the results from the preceding sections to the singularity categories of symmetric orders, we deduce that the equivalence of a graded singularity category and a derived category automatically implies the equivalence of ungraded singularity category and the cluster category.
-Our setting is the following. \begin{itemize} \item $G$ is an abelian group, $R=\bigoplus_{g\in G}R_g$ a graded Gorenstein $k$-algebra with $\dim^G\!R=d$ such that $R_0$ is finite dimensional over $k$. \item $\L=\bigoplus_{g\in G}\L_g$ is a symmetric $R$-order with Gorenstein parameter $a$. \item $\C^{\fl}$ is the $G$-graded dg category given in \eqref{define C'}. \end{itemize}
+Applying the results from the preceeding sections to the singularity categories of symmetric orders, we deduce that the equivalence of a graded singularity category and a derived category automatically implies the equivalence of ungraded singularity category and the cluster category.